Azure/opendigitaltwins-dtdl/DTDL/v4/DTDL.mqtt.v3.md

 As the [example below](#error-example) illustrates, an Object co-typed Error can contain a Field co-typed ErrorMessage.
 Code-generation systems can recognize these cotypes and generate code that employs programming-language-appropriate mechanisms for encapsulating error information and relaying an error message.

-The Error adjunct type may often be appropriate for co-typing an Object that is the `schema` of an [ErrorResult](#result-normalresult-and-errorresult-adjunct-types) Field.
+The Error adjunct type may be applied to arbitrary Objects, but it is required as a co-type of an Object that is the `schema` of an [ErrorResult](#result-normalresult-and-errorresult-adjunct-types) Field.
-However, this extension does not mandate using Error and ErrorResult together in this way.
-Nonetheless, code-generation systems might impose such a requirement, particularly when the containing Result Object is the `schema` of a Command `response`.

 ## Mqtt examples